In this post, I shared with you my reflection on the first two years of starting and growing an online business from scratch.

 3. Track Your Pitches

-Growth or Rockstar members of either of my courses have access to a customized pitch tracker.
-And best of all, on the front page is a list of places to look for jobs to pitch.
+Members of my program have access to customized pitch trackers (one for VAs and one for freelance writers).
+And best of all, on the front pages are lists of places to look for jobs to pitch.

 If you don’t have access to this, start your own in Excel, Google Sheets or on a piece of paper.
 Choose the method that works best for you and that you’ll actually use long-term.

 At the end of every week, you should have 50 new pitches.
 In an average month, that equates to 200.
 And at the end of 90 days, that should be 600 pitches that you’ve sent!

 And if you can’t land ONE job by sending 600 pitches…